Lasander/lltoolkit/README.md

 This repo contains random trials, errors and works in progress exploring new concepts or ideas with C++.
 There's no real output other than the unit tests trying out the code using GTest.

+Also trialing using github and the services provided by it.

 ## Development

 Toolkit uses cmake.
 Running cmake should automatically download and make a temporary install of GTest (and GMock).